F. Wayne Outten Group Site

 Our lab seeks to define the mechanisms of iron (Fe) homeostasis in bacteria to disrupt

 this essential process in bacterial pathogens to attenuate their growth in the human

 host.
-We use the bacterium Escherichia coli as a model organism to study the fundamentals of in vivo iron metabolism and the fish
+We use the bacterium Escherichia coli as a model organism to study the fundamentals of in vivo iron metabolism.

 Biological Chemistry of Bacterial Metal Metabolism